velask9/javascript-react-1/Assignments.md

     - Dessert
 - Footer

 The `Header` React component has been done for you.
-It can be used as an example for the rest of the React components.
+It can be used as an example for the React components that you need to create.

-When you are finished, the Main React component will resemble the following and will produce the rendered output below:
+When you are finished, the Main React component will resemble the following and should produce the rendered output below:

 ```
 <div className="Main">